Skip to content

 Copyright

 ©Gorbunovadolls.
 All rights reserved.
-This pattern may not be published, resold, reproduced, shared, translated or altered without prior permission in writing from the author.
+This macaron crochet pattern may not be published, resold, reproduced, shared, translated, or altered without prior permission in writing from the author.
+For more details, please visit Copyright and Intellectual Property Rights.

-The design and pattern are copyright and must not be reproduced for resale!
+The design and pattern are copyrighted and must not be reproduced for resale!
 You may sell finished items made from this pattern.
-For your personal use (non-profit) or for charity purposes you are permitted to make as many items from this pattern as you like.
+You are welcome to make as many items as you like for personal use or charity.
+However, commercial reproduction of the pattern itself is strictly prohibited.

 Leave a Reply